jross365/Get-ExtendedAttributes/.github/README.md

 ## **New-AttrsHelperFile**
-AW function that analyzes CSV files with contents created by **gea** to generate a new Helper File.
+A function that analyzes CSV files with contents created by **gea** to generate a new Helper File.

 You may want to create a new helper file if your use-case for this module applies to files whose extensions aren't included in the provided *extHelper.json* file.